 An extraordinary mystery in Larkin Mills is beginning to take shape.
 First we meet the apparently healthy Albert Dance, although he’s always been called a sickly child, and he’s been booked into Larkin Mills’ Hospital for Specially Ill Children.
 Then there’s his neighbour Ivor, who observes strange goings-on, and begins his own investigations into why his uncle disappeared all those years ago.

+Do you know what Jack was doing before he climbed the beanstalk?
+Or what Jack and Jill were arguing about before they went up the hill?
+And what happened before that?
+And even before that?
 Find out what all your favourite storybook characters were up to previously – because every story, every person and everything started somewhere!

 Full of fun and energy, this rhythmic, rhyming story by bright star Ellie Sandall stars some mischievous lemurs.